BeansIsFat/go2rtc-config-orig/index.md

 sudo chmod +x /usr/local/bin/go2rtc
 {% endhighlight %}

-*Important note*: You may also need to update ffmpeg.
-Check your version by running `ffmpeg -version`.
-If it's not at least version 5.0 you'll need to update it.
+*Important note*: The minimum ffmpeg version is 5.0 (check with `ffmpeg -version`).
 Older versions of Raspberry Pi OS have an outdated ffmpeg package so you may have to install it manually.

-There are several ways to do this but I prefer the builds and instructions available here: [https://johnvansickle.com/ffmpeg/](https://johnvansickle.com/ffmpeg/)
+There are several ways to do this but I prefer the builds and instructions available here: [https://johnvansickle.com/ffmpeg](https://johnvansickle.com/ffmpeg)

 ## Configure go2rtc